-Tracey Camilleri is the co-founder of Thompson Harrison and currently an Associate Fellow at Oxford University’s Said Business School.
-At SBS she designs and directs the flagship Oxford Strategic Leadership Programme (one of the three open programmes at OSBS, ranked number 2 in the world for Open Programmes, FT, 2018) as well as bespoke senior development programmes.
-She is known for her innovative design approach, her focus on the humanities and what it means to be human in a world increasingly dominated by process and machines.
+Tracey Camilleri is the co-founder of Thompson Harrison, along with Sam Rockey, and is currently an Associate Fellow at Oxford University’s Säid Business School (OSBS).
+At OSBS, she designs and directs the flagship Oxford Strategic Leadership Programme (one of the three open programmes at OSBS, ranked number 2 in the world for Open Programmes (Financial Times, 2018)), as well as bespoke senior development programmes.
+She is known for her innovative design approach, her focus on humanities and what it means to be human in a world increasingly dominated by process and machines.

-Kim Howard is a South African based psychologist working with senior leaders and teams at the helm of large institutions and systems, assisting them in aligning behaviour with their strategic priorities through enhanced collaboration and behavioural insight.
+Kim Howard is a South African-based psychologist working with senior leaders and teams at the helm of large institutions and systems, assisting them in aligning behaviour with their strategic priorities, through enhanced collaboration and behavioural insight.
 She also supports C-suite leaders as an executive coach.
-Kim started her career as an investment analyst with HSBC analysing the consumer industrial sector on the Johannesburg Stock Exchange before heading investor relations at Standard Bank.
+Kim started her career as an investment analyst with HSBC analysing the consumer industrial sector on the Johannesburg Stock Exchange, before heading investor relations at Standard Bank.
 From the vantage point of strategic and financial analysis and exposure to senior leadership, she noticed the positive effects of emotional commitment, collaboration and team cohesion on sustainable company performance.
-She returned to university in 2009 to study social psychology with specific emphasis on identity construction and behaviour associated with sites of belonging.
-Kim now combines her business and psychological knowledge and experience to shift organisational behaviour and inculcate emotional commitment and team cohesion in the workplace with the aim of achieving sustainable performance.
+Kim returned to university in 2009 to study social psychology, with specific emphasis on identity construction and behaviour associated with sites of belonging.
+She now combines her business- and psychological knowledge and experience to shift organisational behaviour and inculcate emotional commitment and team cohesion in the workplace, with the aim of achieving sustainable performance.
 One of her focus areas is enabling groups to facilitate companies to collaborate effectively in multi-cultural settings where multiple worldviews co-exist.
 Kim has a BCom, BAcc (Wits), CA(SA), BA Hons (Psychology) (Wits), Masters: Consulting and Coaching for Change (University of Oxford and HEC Paris), DPhil (Psychology) (Wits)